spintactics/Investing-Guide/README.md

   ```
   What is the financial breakdown of the company?
   ```
   When Disney ([DIS][dis-url]) announced they were making Disney+, I waited for a Disney stock dip and bought some shares.
 I did research, but not enough.
 My research showed that Disney owned over 50% of the global box office, and I predicted that Disney+ would shred Netflix's market share.
 When Disney+ launched, my Disney shares were up.
-I made +15% net total on my Disney shares!
+I made +15% over the whole time I owned Disney shares!

   But the problem was the market (SP500/SPY) was up 25% during that whole time I had Disney shares.
 When I looked at Disney's financial breakdown, only 10% of their revenue was in home media.
 Majority of their revenue was from theme parks and in-theater movie showings.